noisebridge/PythonClass/lessons/sqlite3_module/sqlite3_module.md

 - Dict: Everything has a unique 'hash' which can be considered metadata, but there is no inherent order.

-#### Addendum: An overview of technologies:

-1. SQL Databases: Disambiguation
-  - [What's SQL?](http://en.wikipedia.org/wiki/SQL) - "SQL (Structured Query Language) is a special-purpose programming language designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).

-2. [RDBMS](http://en.wikipedia.org/wiki/Relational_database_management_system) - "A relational database management system (RDBMS) is a database management system (DBMS) that is based on the relational model."
-  - [DBMS](http://en.wikipedia.org/wiki/Database) - Database management systems (DBMSs) are computer software applications that interact with the user, other applications, and the database itself to capture and analyze data.
-A general-purpose DBMS is designed to allow the definition, creation, querying, update, and administration of databases.
-  - [Relational Model](http://en.wikipedia.org/wiki/Relational_model) - Most relational databases use the SQL data definition and query language; these systems implement what can be regarded as an engineering approximation to the relational model.
-A table in an SQL database schema corresponds to a predicate variable; the contents of a table to a relation; key constraints, other constraints, and SQL queries correspond to predicates.
-However, SQL databases deviate from the relational model in many details, and Codd fiercely argued against deviations that compromise the original principles.

 ### TODO: DELETE WHEN COMPLETE